Mohitsaini2028/google_clone_react/README.md

 ## Introduction

  This Repository contain a Google Clone app.
-We're using React, Tailwind CSS and Goole Search API powered by https://rapidapi.com.
+We're using `npm start` `React`, Tailwind CSS and Goole Search API powered by https://rapidapi.com.

 Setup: